klee045/toppan/README.md

 ## How to run

-1. In the terminal, change directory to the base directory of the web app: `cd my-app`
+1. In the terminal, change directory to the base directory of the web app: `cd library-webapp`
 2. Install dependencies: `npm install`
 3. Run the command: `npm start`
 4. If all is good, the web app opened in your browser will look like the one in the following image:

    ![image](https://user-images.githubusercontent.com/66959182/224492907-70e22ed2-a799-47e8-922c-e47aada33806.png)

+## Testing

+1. In the same directory mentioned in the previous section, run: `npm test`